 Who is this book aimed at?

 Short answer: anyone and everyone.
 Anyone who is interested in maintaining their locus of control over their health, wellbeing, and peace of mind.
 Meditation spans generations, genders, social and economic groups, and cultures.
 Although meditation is applied in religious practices, perhaps as focused intention or prayer, this does not mean the practice of meditation is itself religious.
-Meditation is a practical experiential process.
-Essential oils are antimicrobial and skin healing, and also influence psycho-emotional-spiritual dynamics, for example, they can enhance memory, uplift and ground mood and emotion.
-Anyone and everyone can derive benefit from one or both….so pleasantly.
+Meditation is a practical experiential process that can be applied by anyone, young and old alike.
+Essential oils influence psycho-emotional-spiritual dynamics, for example, they can enhance memory, uplift and ground mood and emotion, and are also antimicrobial and skin healing – and much more.
+Anyone and everyone can derive benefit from one or both – meditation and/or essential oils – so pleasantly.

 Also available in traditional Chinese